In this article, we will explore the essential steps to successfully train a puppy and lay the foundation for a well-behaved companion.

 Developmental Stages and Learning

 Understanding the developmental stages of a puppy is crucial when it comes to training.
+Dog potty training is an essential skill to teach during these developmental stages, as it lays the foundation for future training and behavioral management.
 Just like human babies, puppies go through various stages as they grow.
 The early months are particularly important as they shape the puppy's behavior, social skills, and overall development.
+How to potty train a puppy is an essential skill to teach during these developmental stages, as it lays the foundation for future training and behavioral management.

 During this period, a puppy's brain chemistry undergoes significant changes.
 It is during this time that they develop vital social skills and cognitive abilities.
 Positive experiences and proper training during these critical early stages can contribute to a well-balanced and obedient dog.